Character Profile Sheets

 Character Profile Sheets are a must, but having said that I’d also like to stress on the fact that a character’s complete personality can never be formulated.
 So allow some time for your characters to grow.
 It’s not necessary to stick only to the CPS, improvisation is necessary as well as beneficial because you can’t know fully about a character unless you start writing about them.
 So, remember to be flexible and accomodating while working on characterisation.

 You can create your own Character Profile Sheets or download from the ones listed below.
 If you want more you can get thousands (and maybe more) from the internet, but if you’d ask me, 2 are more than enough.

 Following are the ones that I hand-picked after going through them vigorously.
 They are all from great bloggers and writers are more than enough if you want to create thorough characters.

 - Big-Ass Character Sheet by Character Resource

-- Character Sheet by Creative Writing Now – This is what I use in the preliminary stage (FD stage.)
+- Questionnaires For Writing Character Profiles by Creative Writing Now – This is similar to what I use in the initial stage of my First Draft.

 - Character Perceptions Chart by Character Resource [Deviant Art]